MalachiteWind/ROM-Plumes-Experiments/README.md

-# ARA-Plumes-Experiments
+# ROM-Plumes-Experiments
-For saving all experiments run from the [ara-plumes](https://github.com/Jacob-Stevens-Haas/ARA-Plumes) python package.
+For saving all experiments run from the [rom-plumes](https://github.com/Jacob-Stevens-Haas/ROM-Plumes) python package.